Selective031/RazorBoard/README.md

 It also integrates 3 motor drivers (Two wheel drivers and one cutter driver) Every driver is equipt with a current sensor.
 Input voltage is from ~12 to 25.2, do NOT go above this.
-For boundary, the hardware is ready for up to four sensors.
+For boundary, the hardware is ready for up to 4 sensors.
 2 will be default, one left and one right.

+THERE IS NO PROTECTION FOR REVERSED POLARITY - DOUBLE CHECK, TRIPPLE CHECK BEFORE POWERING ON!!!

 Various interfaces are available:

 STM32: